namsk/spritekit-swift-physics-bouncing-balls/README.md

 ## History

+* 2014-08-05 Tested and Fixed error on Xcode 6 beta 5 and iOS 8 beta 5
 * 2014-07-08 Tested and Fixed error on Xcode 6 beta 3 and iOS 8 beta 3
 * 2014-06-18 Tested on Xcode 6 Beta 2 and iOS 8 beta 2
 * 2014-06-05 First Created